 It's been quite some time since the last release of CloudBerry Backup for QNAP and Synology.
 Today we bring you the major new and possibly last version of our NAS backup product — release 2.0.
 A handful of new features have been added to keep the app on a par with its macOS & Linux counterparts.
 Continue reading →

-Today we’re releasing the latest version of CloudBerry Backup for Linux and macOS.
+Today we’re releasing the latest version of CloudBerry solution for Linux cloud backup and Mac cloud backup.
 The program has been refined, bringing you a great many new features that expedite the upload process and allow for ever smoother and faster performance.
 Continue reading →